FredrikOseberg/autocomplete/README.md

 #### Docker-compose

-The easiest way to run the project is to use docker-compose:
+The easiest way to run the project is to use docker-compose.
+Tests are automatically run when building:

 ```
 docker-compose up --build